ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pow/mining-algorithms/dagger-hashamoto/index.md

     return result * params["diff"] < 2**256
 ```

-Also, note that Dagger Hashimoto imposes additional requirements on the block header:
+Also, note that Dagger-Hashimoto imposes additional requirements on the block header:

 - For two-layer verification to work, a block header must have both the nonce and the middle value pre-sha3
 - Somewhere, a block header must store the sha3 of the current seedset